 Getting to the lakeside is down to you but once at MPSC we can assure you of first class training.
 We are an RYA affiliated club meaning all our training methods and safety procedures are carefully thought out and governed by the RYA (Royal Yachting Association.)
 All our instructors complete rigorous training programmes.
 Safety, Fun and Learning are our key words

-We continue to attract people of all ages to sailing from 7yrs upward, with a focus on 'This Girl Can', 'Women On the Water' and 'Family Sport for All' for 2017.
+We continue to attract people of all ages to sailing from 7yrs upward, with a focus on 'Simply Enjoying Sailing' for 2018.
 Our shared objective is to get people of all ages to try out sailing and carry it on in the future.
 That way we can secure funds from Sport England to help keep the costs for you down in the future by the provision of new equipment and facilities and grow our club membership

 What we offer

-Academy refers to the more experienced confident sailors who are taken for more advanced sessions such as sailing faster double hander boats and racing in the larger of our three lakes, known as Saddlesall.
+Academy refers to the more experienced confident sailors who are taken for more advanced sessions such as sailing faster double hander boats and racing in the larger of our lakes known as Saddlesall.

 The course details are